 Mobile application management in Intune is designed to protect your organization’s data at the application level.

 With Microsoft Intune Application Management you can:

-As part of Microsoft's Enterprise Mobility + Security (EMS) suite, Intune integrates with Azure Active Directory (Azure AD) for access control and with Azure Information Protection for data protection.
+As part of Microsoft's Enterprise Mobility + Security (EMS) suite, Intune integrates with Microsoft Entra ID for access control and with Azure Information Protection for data protection.
 It also integrates with Microsoft 365 Applications.

 Reviews from Real Users